peakmoney/yodel/README.md

 * apn.json (optional)
 * gcm.json (optional)
 * sentry.json (optional)
+* ping.json (optional)

 When writing apn.json, keep in mind that all of the options in that file are passed directly to the [node-apn](https://github.com/argon/node-apn) package.
 You can see a [list of supported options](https://github.com/argon/node-apn/blob/master/doc/connection.markdown) in their documentation.

 ### DB and Package Setup
 Ensure that you have MySQL and Redis running, and that you're MySQL server has a database matching you're knexfile.
 At that point, install npm packages and run the DB migration:

 ```